 The origins of the historic city of Almeria in south-eastern Spain can be traced back to Phoenician times yet few tourists take time out to visit the provincial capital.
 It’s worth a half day visit if you’re staying in the region even if it’s just to see its Moorish Alcazaba fortress which dates back to 955 and can be seen from the main coast road that skirts the city.
 The 16th century Cathedral is also impressive but there’s little else to detain you unless you fancy seeking out the huge Crystal Cave nearby that was recently discovered in an abandoned silver mine.

-Resorts of the Costa de Almeria
+Holidays on the Costa de Almeria

 The ‘Costa de Almeria’ is a name created for the tourist brochures referring to the 217km coastline of the province of Almeria.
 It includes two main resorts (Mojácar and Roquetas de Mar), a number of smaller resorts together with a few regional attractions that will appeal to visitors such as the film sets in the Tabernas Desert, the national park of Cabo de Gata and the Sabinar Entinas Nature Reserve.